Endometriosis and Polycystic Ovaries

 Naturopathic treatment may also include selected supplements of essential fatty acids and chromium picolinate (to optimise blood sugar metabolism).

-After detoxification, natural female hormone cream may be applied topically if indicated by vegatesting.
+After detoxification, natural female hormone cream may be applied topically for menopausal patients if indicated by vegatesting and kinesiology (muscle testing).